mammerla/spfx-basic-webpart/README.md

 This is a paste-in-code demo where we'll show how easy it is to create a SharePoint Framework Part.
-We'll build out a simple data reporting part and briefly summarize the various tools along the way, and then make it look great using Office Fabric React components -- all in about 20 lines of additional code & < 5 minutes.
+We'll build out a simple data reporting part and briefly summarize the various tools along the way, and then make it look great using Office Fabric React components -- all in about 20 lines of additional code.

 ## Before the Demo

 Do everything to have SharePoint Framework installed.
 (http://dev.office.com/sharepoint/docs/spfx/set-up-your-development-environment)

 Do this to create a new project:

 ``	yo @microsoft/sharepoint ``